FREE TICK TESTING!

 2. Place the zip-lock bag in an envelope with the following information:

-- Was the tick collected from a human or a pet?:
+- Was the tick collected from a human or a pet (dog or cat) or any other wild animal.

 - Email address to share the test results:

-(Note: If the tick appears dried/desiccated, we will not be able to process them for pathogen detection).
+(Note: If the tick appears dried/desiccated, we will not be able to process them for tick-borne disease agent detection).

 3. Ship the envelope to the address below: